joeflack4/FlexDx-Xpert-Scale-Up/README.md

 xpert_su/xpert_config.py

-If you do not set the FLEXDX_HOME environment variable the logs from the homebrew model will be put into ~.
-If you set FLEXDX_HOME then the logs will go to FLEXDX_HOME/logs/.
+If you do not set the FLEXDX_HOME environment variable the logs from the homebrew model will be put into the current working directory.
+When the homebrew is run from the web-model the logfiles will go into the repo home directory (same directory as the manage.py file).
+If you set FLEXDX_HOME then the logs will go to FLEXDX_HOME.

 then type: